 The agreement between the Welsh Government and the NHSCFA (and its predecessor organisations) has been in place since 2001.
 The latest version was signed in November 2017, when the NHSCFA was established.

 Under the agreement NHS Counter Fraud Authority provides NHS Wales with:

 - Specialist counter fraud support services which include specialist dental advice, policy advice, communications and media services, quality assurance services, IT services, operational management services and specialist operational support

 - Controlled access to restricted information via national gateway arrangements with various investigative bodies, which includes access to databases maintained by the police, HMRC, DWP and the DVLA

 NHS Counter Fraud Service Wales

 The NHS Counter Fraud Service (CFS) Wales team is a division of the NHS Wales Shared Services Partnership (NWSSP).
-The CFS Wales Team Manager reports to the NWSSP Director of Finance on budgetary and performance issues and reports to NHS Counter Fraud Authority on professional and operational management issues.
+The CFS Wales Team Manager reports to the NWSSP Director of Finance on budgetary and performance issues and reports to the NHSCFA on professional and operational management issues.

 The CFS Wales team is made up of experienced investigators and their role includes:

 - investigating and prosecuting large scale, sensitive and complex fraud and bribery cases, and all corruption cases in NHS Wales (you can read a couple of case examples below)